ylw24/Algorithms-in-Python/README.md

 Feel free to message me and tell me if either my code has errors or if my interpretation of the algorithm is incorrect.

 ### FINISHED:
-Selection Sort - Inefficient (usually used daily for finding the smallest item)
+Selection Sort - Inefficient (usually used daily for finding the smallest item)<br/>
 Insertion Sort (card shuffle - this is how you would sort your cards)